MurtazaMajid/Awam-Asist-Citizen-Services-Navigation-RAG-Chatbot/README.md

           v
   Query Time
-  User question -> embedding -> cosine similarity search Top 3 chunks retrieved -> injected into prompt
+  User question -> embedding -> cosine similarity search Top 5 chunks retrieved -> injected into prompt
   Groq LLaMA 3.3 70B generates grounded answer
 ```

-**Why chunk_size = 500?**
+**Why chunk_size = 1000?**

-Smaller chunks improve retrieval precision because each chunk covers a narrower topic.
-Larger chunks give the LLM more context per retrieved piece.
-500 characters is roughly one paragraph, which is a natural unit of information for government FAQs and policy documents.
-The 50-character overlap prevents information from being cut off at chunk boundaries.
+Smaller chunks improve retrieval precision but risk splitting a section header from the content that follows it.
+At 500 characters, section headers and their document lists were ending up in different chunks, causing retrieval failures for structured government documents.
+1000 characters keeps a header and its associated content together in a single chunk, which significantly improved accuracy across all 15 categories.

+**Why chunk_overlap = 100?**

+The 100-character overlap prevents information from being cut off at chunk boundaries.
+For government documents where a sentence may span a chunk boundary, this overlap ensures continuity.

 **Why all-MiniLM-L6-v2?**

 It is an 80MB model that runs fast on CPU, produces high-quality 384-dimensional embeddings for English text, and requires no API key or internet connection at inference time.
 For a project of this scope it is the right tradeoff between quality and operational cost.

-**Why k=3?**
+**Why k=5?**

-Three chunks provide enough context for the LLM to construct a complete answer without exceeding the prompt budget or introducing irrelevant noise from lower-ranked results.
+Government documents use structured section headers that consume part of the chunk without directly answering a question.
+At k=3, the most relevant answer chunk was often ranked 4th or 5th and not included in the context.
+Increasing k to 5 ensures the LLM receives enough context to find the answer even when it is not in the top 3 retrieved results.

 ---